inertiajs-revamped/inertia/README.md

-# Inertia.js-Revamped
+# Inertia.js Revamped

-> A framework for creating server-driven single page apps

-## Introduction

-### Overview

-The article [Server-side apps with client-side rendering](https://reinink.ca/articles/server-side-apps-with-client-side-rendering), which Jonathan Reinink published on his blog in 2019 looked very promising as an alternative to [spatie/laravel-server-side-rendering](https://github.com/spatie/laravel-server-side-rendering).
-When [Inertia.js](https://inertiajs.com/) was subsequently released, it looked like the next rising star.

-However, due to the lack of development, unanswered issues and rejected pull requests at [Inertia.js](https://github.com/inertiajs/inertia), we decided to continue developing a fork under the name `Inertia.js-Revamped`.

-### Current Roadmap

-Application Related:

-* __Improve TypeScript support__ - Provide better type definitions for IDE and autocomplete
-* __Improve application performance__ - Optimize the application performance and reduce required dependencies
-* __Expand the test suites__ - Add test suites for better code control

-Community Related:

-* __Improve user & developer experience__ - Optimize the docs, examples, starter kits, workspace- and user-tools continuously
-* __Collaborate with community members__ - Issue prioritization will be based on community feedback, please [share your thoughts](https://github.com/inertiajs-revamped/inertia/issues)
+> Choose your preferred UI framework, build classic server-side rendered applications.

 ## Documentation

+> **Note:**
+> Inertia.js Revamped is currently in alpha status and not ready for production use yet.

-View the docs (currently in development) at [inertiajs-revamped.com](https://inertiajs-revamped.com).
+View the docs at [inertiajs-revamped.com](https://inertiajs-revamped.com) (currently in development).

 ## Changelog

 Temporary changelogs for the forked/migrated packages can be found in the root [CHANGELOG.md](https://github.com/inertiajs-revamped/inertia/tree/main/CHANGELOG.md).
+See the `CHANGELOG.md` from the [packages](https://github.com/inertiajs-revamped/inertia/tree/main/packages) for a full list of changes.

 ## Contributing